vacanza/holidays/docs/holiday_categories.md

 #### OPTIONAL

-Holidays that individuals or organizations may choose to observe, often with flexibility in implementation.
+Optional holidays that individuals or organizations may observe, often with flexible implementation.

 Examples:

+- Cultural observances with optional recognition
 - Religious holidays for minority populations
-- Cultural observances with optional recognition

 #### MANDATORY *(deprecated)*